 ** Steve Edeiken was caught by some lines and carried aloft by a massive kite in 1983.
 Sadly he didn't survive the experience.
 More at: http://www.kiteforum.com/viewtopic.php?t=2343641

 At the same time, I concluded after my accident that being picked up by kites and blown downwind might be a frequent thing in the future of kitesurfing and deserved its own name.
-Came with the name "lofting."
+I came up with the name "lofting."
 I started using it on the old Egroups (changed to Yahoogroups), later on Kiteforum.com and it caught on.

 A similar accident happened yesterday in Ft.
 Lauderdale.
 People really need to reevaluate the weather conditions they go out in.
 Kiteboarders need to stay out of and avoid getting too near to squalls.
 This was fixed as a necessity in some minds eight years ago.
 Nothing has changed to alter this view in my opinion.
 More about that at: